jeffgaddis/redox_combo_keymap/README.md

 ## Keymap Features
 This Redox keymap uses Colemack-DH and emphasizes single key press actions instead of holding down keys.
 A QWERTY layer is also available (good for sharing the keyboard with other people).

+The combos used with this keyboard were calculated to be the most effecient using this generator: https://github.com/jeffgaddis/QMK_Combo_Generator/

 ## Other Recommendations
 This is my keyboard for traveling or working in the office.
 When I am at home I prefer to use my Dactyl Manuform along with a Super16 macro pad with 2 rotary encoders.